Updated 07/30/2020 – Hydration lowered to 75%

 I learned about increasing hydration percentage from a workshop I took at Raleigh Street Bakery with David, the owner of RSB.
 His recipe uses up to 100g more water more than Tartine calls for, and in lieu of flouring the work surface, he rubs it with water, increasing hydration even more.
 This is beneficial at 5,600 feet because the air and flour are more dry than at sea level.

-In the recipe below, I use measurements that work at both sea level and elevation.
+In the recipe below, I use measurements that work great at and around sea level.
+For those living at high altitude, I recommend several adjustments and you can find those here:

 The beautiful thing about cooking and baking is that your recipes become adaptations, whether or not you’re aware of it.
 Even after using a recipe for the first time, your mind – consciously or subconsciously – decides what it liked and didn’t like, and what it would do differently next time.